Mehmed VI: Early life

-Mehmed Vahdeddin was born in Dolmabahçe Palace on 14 January 1861.
+Mehmed Vahdeddin was born on 14 January 1861.
 His father was Sultan Abdul Mejid I, who died five months after he was born.
 Abdul Mejid had forty-two children and Vahdeddin was his last child, putting him tenth in line to the succession.
 All of his siblings were half-siblings from different consorts and concubines, save for Mediha Sultana.
 His mother Gülistû Kadın was of Georgian-Abkhazian origin, the daughter of Prince Tahir Bey Chachba.
 Vahdeddin became an orphan when she died from one of the many cholera outbreaks of the time when he was four years old.

 After his mother's death, Vahdeddin Efendi was adopted by Şâyeste Hanım, another of his father's consorts.
 The Şehzade had a rough time with his overbearing adoptive mother, and at the age of sixteen he left his adoptive mother's mansion with the three servants who had been serving him since childhood.
 He grew up with nannies, servant girls, and tutors.
 Physically he had a weak constitution, something he may have inherited from his father.
 As he grew older he developed atrophy in one of his lungs and heart palpitations.

 Vahdeddin educated himself by taking lessons from private tutors, becoming a man of intellect and deep religious knowledge.
 He read a great deal, and was interested in various subjects, including the arts, which was a tradition of the Ottoman family.
-He took courses in calligraphy and music and learned how to write in the naskh script and to play the qanun.
-He became interested in Sufism and, unknown to the Palace, he attended courses at the madrasa of Fatih on Islamic jurisprudence, Islamic theology, interpretation of the Quran, and the Hadiths, as well as the Arabic and Persian languages.
+He became well versed in calligraphy and music, learning to write in the naskh script and to play the qanun.
+He became interested in Sufism and, unknown to the Palace, he attended courses at the madrasa of Fatih on Islamic jurisprudence, Islamic theology, interpretation of the Quran and the Hadiths, as well as the Arabic and Persian languages.
 He attended the dervish lodge of Ahmed Ziyaüddin Gümüşhanevi, located not far from the Sublime Porte, where Ömer Ziyaüddin of Dagestan was the spiritual leader, and he became a disciple of the Naqshbandi order.
 From time to time, the Sheikh-ul-Islam would have to contend with Vahdeddin demanding an amendment on a fatwa which did not follow fiqh.
 Before moving to the Feriye Palace, the Şehzade had lived briefly in the mansion in Çengelköy owned by Şehzade Ahmed Kemaleddin.